Add Telegram as a messaging channel for NanoClaw. Telegram can run alongside existing channels or replace them entirely.Documentation Index

 For non-main chats with

-requiresTrigger: true, messages must include the trigger pattern (e.g., @Andy).Bot only responds to @mentions in groups
+requiresTrigger: true, messages must include the trigger pattern (e.g., @Andy).Bot replies in General instead of the correct topic

 This is the default Telegram behavior.
 To change:- Open @BotFather